jmarymee/iot_replaceable_tls/README.md

 - Open the source file `mqtt_client_sample.c`
 - Scroll / locate the function body for `void mqtt_client_sample_run()`

+Starting at line 19, you will need to modify the TOPIC_SUB_NAME_A and TOPIC_NAMEA and TOPIC_NAMEB entries
+- The example shows: 'devices/APQDevice/messages/events'.
+The second item betwee the forward slashes MUST match your device name
+- Change the device-name portion of the TOPIC_SUB_NAME_A and TOPIC_NAME_A and TOPIC_NAME_B entries to match your device name.
+The device name is what you named your device in step 4

 Starting at line 206, you will need to make some changes to make your Azure IOT connection work.
 - Change the device name in line 206 `options.clientId =` to use your device name.
 The one present is `APQDevice`.
 The device name is what you named your device in Step Four.
 - Change the `options.username =` to point to your IOT hub and device.
 This a combination of the URL that points to your Azure IOT Hub, then the device name, then the API Version